suvraadeep/Attendance-System-Using-Code-39-Barcode/README.md

 5. Security Enhancement: Guarantees system access exclusively for authorized individuals.

 # Note
-This architecture utilizes Code 39 as our college uses Code 39 Code 39 is cost effective and straightforward to implement.
+1. This architecture utilizes Code 39 as our college uses Code 39, Code 39 is cost effective and straightforward to implement.
 It doesn't  demand intricate encoding or specialized equipment.
+2. I had no data related to faculty list hence The faculty attendance part is pending

 # Steps and Architecture
 1. Module Integration: To ensure the seamless operation of our system, I incorporated various essential modules such as pywin32, opencv, time, pyzbar, tkinter, datetime, and openpyxl.
 These modules serve distinct functionalities to system, contributing to its smooth execution.